SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Abstract

 \section{Abstract}

-The detection of software vulnerabilities (or vulnerabilities for short) is an important problem that has yet to be tackled, as manifested by many vulnerabilities reported on a daily basis.
-This calls for machine learning methods to automate vulnerability detection.
-Deep learning is attractive for this purpose because it does not require human experts to manually define features.
-Despite the tremendous success of deep learning in other domains, its applicability to vulnerability detection is not systematically understood.
-In order to fill this void, we propose the {\em first} systematic framework for using deep learning to detect vulnerabilities.
-The framework, dubbed \underline{Sy}ntax-based, \underline{Se}mantics-based, and \underline{V}ector \underline{R}epresentations (SySeVR), focuses on obtaining program representations that can accommodate syntax and semantic information pertinent to vulnerabilities.
+The detection of software vulnerabilities (or vulnerabilities for short) is an important problem that has yet to be tackled, as manifested by the many vulnerabilities reported on a daily basis.
+This calls for machine learning methods for vulnerability detection.
+Deep learning is attractive for this purpose because it alleviates the requirement to manually define features.
+Despite the tremendous success of deep learning in other application domains, its applicability to vulnerability detection is not systematically understood.
+In order to fill this void, we propose the {\em first} systematic framework for using deep learning to detect vulnerabilities in C/C++ programs with source code.
+The framework, dubbed {\em \underline{Sy}ntax-based, \underline{Se}mantics-based, and \underline{V}ector \underline{R}epresentations} (SySeVR), focuses on obtaining program representations that can accommodate syntax and semantic information pertinent to vulnerabilities.
 Our experiments with 4 software products demonstrate the usefulness of the framework: we detect 15 vulnerabilities that are not reported in the National Vulnerability Database.
-Among these 15 vulnerabilities, 7 are unknown and have been reported to the vendors, and the other 8 have been ``silently'' patched by the vendors when releasing newer versions of the products.
+Among these 15 vulnerabilities, 7 are unknown

+and have been reported to the vendors, and the other 8 have been ``silently'' patched by the vendors when releasing newer versions of the pertinent software products.